labordynamicsinstitute/ldilab-manual/20-Pending_ICPSR.md

 - If, in your review, you find that not all changes have been made, or it is unclear whether or not certain changes are acceptable/sufficient, please reach out to the Data Editor with a comment on the Jira ticket outlining your question.
 - These cases are not always cut and dry, please err on the side of caution and ask questions before posting a "final acceptance" message on the deposit.

+### Summary of Steps

+1. Open REPLICATION.md on bitbucket
+2. Copy all the items in Action Items (open ICPSR) (disregard the manuscript section since we can't check that at this point)
+3. Paste the Action Items into the Comments section of Jira.
+4. Go through each item and mark 'Done' or 'Incomplete' next to each item.
+With any relevant details afterwards.
+For example:

+*[REQUIRED] As specified in the Policy and the DCAF, the README shall follow the schema provided by the Social Science Data Editors'template README. **Incomplete**- They added computational requirements but are missing Statement About Rights*

+5. If all items are done, continue with the "For Accept" section of the [Interfacing with the Journal Management System](https://labordynamicsinstitute.github.io/ldilab-manual/30-jira-prepare-publication.html) chapter
+6. If some items are incomplete, tag Data Editor's assistant in Jira

 ### No Changes

 - If no changes have been made to the deposit **four weeks** after requesting revisions, start a message in the Communication log: